nlgotz/clab-pdns/README.md

 The clab-pdns.sh script will create DNS records for containerlab nodes.
 It can do this by either manually executing the script or setting up incron to watch the /etc/hosts file for updates

 This assumes that the webserver and API are enabled on the PowerDNS server.
+The other option is to run [PowerDNS-Admin](https://github.com/ngoduykhanh/PowerDNS-Admin) and use that API.
+The API works the same between the 2 for this use case.

 ## Setup